What is MACRA?

 Don’t Just Check a Box

-Clinicians can avoid a payment reduction and stay budget neutral in 2019 just by reporting on something in 2017, such as one Merit-Based Incentive Payment System (MIPS) measure or one improvement activity.
+Clinicians can avoid MACRA penalties and stay budget neutral in 2019 just by reporting on something in 2017, such as one Merit-Based Incentive Payment System (MIPS) measure or one improvement activity.
 That has led some practices to look for a measure—any measure—that can keep them from receiving a penalty.

 While that’s understandable, it’s not the right approach, Ballou-Nelson says.
 Instead, clinicians should use this transition year to really think about their quality goals and work to put the right systems in place to capture the data.